laminas/laminas-math/doc/book/zend.math.introduction.md

-# Introduction to Zend\\Math
+# Introduction to Laminas\\Math

-`Zend\Math` namespace provides general mathematical functions.
+`Laminas\Math` namespace provides general mathematical functions.
 So far the supported functionalities
 are:

-> -   `Zend\Math\Rand`, a random number generator;
+> -   `Laminas\Math\Rand`, a random number generator;
-- `Zend\Math\BigInteger`, a library to manage big integers.
+- `Laminas\Math\BigInteger`, a library to manage big integers.

 We expect to add more functionalities in the future.

 ## Random number generator

-`Zend\Math\Rand` implements a random number generator that is able to generate random numbers for general purpose usage and for cryptographic scopes.
+`Laminas\Math\Rand` implements a random number generator that is able to generate random numbers for general purpose usage and for cryptographic scopes.
 To generate good random numbers this component uses the [OpenSSL](http://php.net/manual/en/book.openssl.php) and the [Mcrypt](http://it.php.net/manual/en/book.mcrypt.php) extension of PHP.
 If you don't have the